zpasal/minc/readme.md

 }
 ```

-Check src/main/antlr/MinC.g4 for full grammar description.

 ## ANTLR Parse Tree

-Lexer and Parser are generated with antlr (gradle plugin).
-Generated files can be found in ba.compiler.minc.parser package.
-When ANTLR parser runs it will generate Parse Tree e.g. for simple program implementing function max, parse tree looks like:
+Lexer and Parser are generated with antlr (using gradle plugin).
+Code is generated from grammar decribed in `src/main/antlr/MinC.g4` Generated files can be found in ba.compiler.minc.parser package.

+When ANTLR parser runs it will generate Parse Tree.
+For example, for simple program implementing function max, parse tree looks like:

 <img src="https://raw.githubusercontent.com/zpasal/minc/master/assets/parseTree.png?sanitize=true&raw=true" />